Universities are very interesting places. Lots of tradition. Strange hats and robes. Fancy words. But it can all get a bit confusing.

-During her time at Charles Sturt University, Leonie appeared across three campuses discussing historical trauma, Māori culture and healing the impact of family violence.
-The formats ranged from a public lecture to intimate conversation sessions with staff and students of the university.
+During her time at Charles Sturt, Leonie appeared across three campuses discussing historical trauma, Māori culture and healing the impact of family violence.
+The formats ranged from a public lecture to intimate conversation sessions with staff and students.

-“I’ve done the one formal presentation, but I think in the two days we’ve done six conversations sessions about all different things.
-It’s been really valuable and it’s been really great having people that have really wanted to have these kinds of conversations.”
+“I’ve done the one formal presentation, but I think in the two days we’ve done six conversation sessions about all different things.
+It’s been really valuable and it’s been great having people that have really wanted to have these kinds of conversations.”

-“The session at the language centre [Indigenous Study Centre] was really great.
+“The session at the language centre [First Nations Study Centre] was really great.
 While it’s a conversation, I got a lot of learnings out of how people were talking about the language teaching here, and working the language as a way to negotiate relationships in the community.

 “We had a lot of conversations around the philosophy of the university – the Wiradjuri term ‘yindyamarra winhanganha’ and what that means.
 My questions were around: how do you live that?
 How is it lived in every part of the university?
 Because I think you’ve got this really incredible base for a philosophy of the university.
 And I’m kind of curious about how that’s embedded in all the layers of the university.
 So I’ve been learning a lot about the relationships you have with the people of this land and what that means.
 The conversations have been really interesting.”